 Thomas Gorny is a serial entrepreneur who currently runs three successful companies earning millions of dollars in combined revenue.
-His accomplishments and recognitions have made him one of the most admired CEOs in Silicon Valley.

 The 40-year-old tech visionary’s road to the success, however, was a bumpy one.